fmaste/Haskell/doc/Free.md

 ### Recursion Out

-Someone found a way to factor out the recursion from data types
+Someone found a way to factor out the recursion from data types.

 > Using higher-order functions to implement those recursion schemes makes your
 > code clearer, faster, and safer.